bmc/grizzled-rails-logger/index.md

 end
 {% endhighlight %}

+Note that this section stands by itself; it doesn't go inside your `class Application < Rails::Application` configuration block.
+For simplicity and ease of maintenance, I recommend using a separate initializer file, like `config/initializers/logging.rb`.

-If you configure it in `application.rb`, you don't need to `require` the module.
+If you configure it in `application.rb` or in an initializer file, you don't need to `require` the module.
 If you configure it in your `config/environments/whatever.rb` file, however, you'll also need the appropriate `require` statement at the top:

 {% highlight ruby %}
 require 'grizzled/rails/logger'